aws-samples/multimodal-rag-on-slide-decks/Blog1-TitanEmbeddings-LVM/README.md

 with the organization and externally with customers or at conferences.
 Over time, rich information can remain buried and hidden in non-text modalities like graphs and tables in these slide decks.
-You can use this solution and the power of multimodal FMs such as Titan MultiModal Embeddings mode and LLaVA to discover new information or uncover new perspectives on content in slide decks.
+You can use this solution and the power of multimodal FMs such as Titan Multimodal Embeddings mode and LLaVA to discover new information or uncover new perspectives on content in slide decks.